 Given the popularity of other types of therapies, REBT has not gained the mainstream recognition that it deserves for its realistic approach and practical techniques.
-As such, you won’t find as many books about it as you would, say, cognitive behavioral therapy or dialectical behavior therapy, but there are some excellent options—including a few books from the founder himself.
+As such, you won’t find as many books about it as you might for Cognitive-Behavioral Therapy or Dialectical Behavior Therapy, but there are some excellent options, including a few books from the founder himself.

 Check out these books to learn more:

-- Rational Emotive Behavior Therapy: A Therapist’s Guide, 2nd Edition by Albert Ellis and Catharine MacLaren (Available on Amazon)
+- Rational Emotive Behavior Therapy: A Therapist’s Guide by Albert Ellis and Catharine MacLaren (Available on Amazon)